trampgeek/jobeinabox/README.md

 Note that while the container in which this Jobe runs should be secure, the container's network is currently just bridged across to the host's network.
 This means that Jobe can be accessed from anywhere that can access the host and can access any URI that the host can access.
 Firewalling of the host is essential for production use.

-## Building your own image locally.
+## Building your own image locally (strongly recommended)

 If you wish to
 build your own version locally, make sure you have docker and docker-compose installed.
 Then pull this repo from github, cd into the jobeinabox directory and edit docker-compose.yml to suit your own needs.
+In particular you should change at least the following two lines:

+    TZ: Pacific/Auckland
+    ROOTPASS: jobeisfab

+to set the timezone to your local timezone and the root password to something unguessable.

 Then simply build the image with the command

     docker-compose build

-Or with a different timezone:

-    docker-compose build --build-arg TZ="Europe/Amsterdam"

-And with a different root password (strongly advised, since the source is open):

-    docker-compose build --build-arg TZ="Europe/Amsterdam" --build-arg ROOTPASS="complicated_password"

 You can then run your newly-built image with the command

-    docker-compose up
+    docker-compose up -d

 which, as above, will give you a jobe server running on port 4000.

+The container can be stopped with the command

+    docker-compose stop